Emmell's Septic Landfill Superfund site

-Emmell's Septic Landfill (ESL) is located at 128 Zurich Ave, Galloway Township, New Jersey and takes up about 38 acres of space.
+Emmell's Septic Landfill (ESL) is a landfill in Galloway Township, New Jersey and takes up about 38 acres of space.
 The landfill was in operation from 1967 until 1979.
 ESL disposed of liquid and solid waste including many chemicals such as volatile organic compounds (VOCs), Polychlorinated Biphenyls (PCBs), Trichloroethene and Vinyl chloride which all had their own effect on the environment and community.
 These chemicals affected the groundwater required millions of dollars to reconstruct the groundwater pathways and provide clean water to residents.
 The landfill holds a Hazardous Ranking Score of a 50/100, qualifying for the Superfund National Priority List.
 In August 1999, the state acknowledged the site's contamination and held town meetings and provided research upon the site such as groundwater samples.
 In July 1997, a sitewide investigation was called upon by the United States Environmental Protection Agency.
 In total the clean up was estimated to cost $5 million to fund this superfund site, and a grant of $3.9 million was given by the Federal Government under the Recovery Act Funding (Previti).
 Today, the project is still ongoing however, greatly improved since the landfill was discovered.